JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 1250.0
 ```

 The second way to solve this exercise is to use the fact that it is possible to pass functions as arguments.
-Using this fact, we can omit the `if` conditions, and we can pass the appropriate function directly
+We can omit the `if` conditions and directly pass the appropriate function.

 ```jldoctest varargs_ex; output = false
 wrapper_new(x...; type = round, kwargs...) = type(x...; kwargs...)